 Using '+' instead of '-' turns off the attribute instead, with the exceptions that +a may not be used to destroy an array variable and +r will not remove the readonly attribute.
 When used in a function, declare and typeset make each name local, as with the local command, unless the -g option is supplied.
 If a variable name is followed by =value, the value of the variable is set to value.
 When using -a or -A and the compound assignment syntax to create array variables, additional attributes do not take effect until subsequent assignments.
-The return value is 0 unless an invalid option is encountered, an attempt is made to define a function using -f foo=bar, an attempt is made to assign a value to a readonly variable, an attempt is made to assign a value to an array variable without using the compound assignment syntax (see Arrays above), one of the names is not a valid shell variable name, an attempt is made to turn off readonly status for a readonly variable, an attempt is made to turn off array status for an array variable, or an attempt is made to display a non-existent function with -f.
+The return value is 0 unless an invalid option is encountered, an attempt is made to define a function using -f foo=bar, an attempt is made to assign a value to a readonly variable, an attempt is made to assign a value to an array variable without using the compound assignment syntax (see Arrays above), one of the names is not a valid shell variable name, an attempt is made to turn off readonly status for a readonly variable, an attempt is made to display a non-existent function with -f.

-$\operatorname{dirs} [-\operatorname{clpv}] [+n] [-n]$
+dirs [-clpv] [+n] [-n]